General Terms & Conditions

 ARTICLE 12: TRANSFER TO THIRD PARTIES

-12.1 The transfer of Personal Data to Third Parties in any manner possible is prohibited, unless it is legally required or in case the Processor has obtained the explicit consent of the Controller to do so.
-In case a legal obligation applies to transfer Personal Data, to Third Parties, the Processor shall prior to the transfer notify the Controller, unless such prior notification is legally prohibited on grounds of public interest.
+12.1 The transfer of Personal Customer Data to Third Parties in any manner possible is prohibited, unless it is legally required or in case the Processor has obtained the explicit consent of the Controller to do so.
+In case a legal obligation applies to transfer Personal Customer Data, to Third Parties, the Processor shall prior to the transfer notify the Controller, unless such prior notification is legally prohibited on grounds of public interest.

 ARTICLE 13: INTERNATIONAL TRANSFER

-13.1 The Parties agree that Personal Data can only be transferred to and/or kept with the recipient outside the European Economic Area (“EEA”) in a country that does not fall under an adequacy decision issued by the European Commission by exception and only if necessary to comply with the obligations of this DPA.
+13.1 The Parties agree that Personal Customer Data can only be transferred to and/or kept with the recipient outside the European Economic Area (“EEA”) in a country that does not fall under an adequacy decision issued by the European Commission by exception and only if necessary to comply with the obligations of this DPA.

 ARTICLE 14: CONDUCT IN RELATION TO NATIONAL GOVERNMENTAL AND JUDICIAL AUTHORITIES